 Step 8: Allow Both Tags To Dry

 Allow both tags to dry completely.
-This should not take long, as the white coat of paint is really thin.
+This should not take long, as the white paint is very thin.

 Step 9: Choose Your Ribbon